Klipper3d/klipper/docs/Installation.md

 try reloading the page.)

 Once connected, navigate to the "Terminal" tab and type "status" (without the quotes) into the command entry box and click "Send".
-If the Klipper config file was successfully read, and the micro-controller was successfully found and configured, then this command will report that the printer is ready.
-It is not unusual to have a configuration error during the initial setup - one may modify the printer config file and then issue a "restart" command in the OctoPrint terminal to reload the config.
-Continue modifying the config and restarting until "status" reports the printer is ready.
+The terminal window will likely report there is an error opening the config file - issue a "restart" command in the OctoPrint terminal to load the config.
+A "status" command will report the printer is ready if the Klipper config file is successfully read and the micro-controller is successfully found and configured.
+It is not unusual to have configuration errors during the initial setup - update the printer config file and issue "restart" until "status" reports the printer is ready.

 Klipper reports error messages via the OctoPrint terminal tab.
 The "status" command can be used to re-report error messages.
 The default